Community-VyProjects/VyManager/README.md

 ## Prerequisites

-- Node.js 18+ for the frontend
+- Node.js 18+ for the frontend (only for manual install)
-- Python 3.11+ for the backend
+- Python 3.11+ for the backend (only for manual install)
-- VyOS router with API access enabled
+- VyOS router with API access enabled (see configuration for securely enabling API access)
 - Docker and Docker Compose (optional, for containerized deployment)

 ---